Drivers learn city-scale dynamic equilibrium: Materials and Methods

-To define taxi drivers' driving strategy, we first analyze taxi transportation.
+What driving strategy can drivers use to maximize revenue?
 Taxis in service are either vacant or occupied: when vacant, drivers search the streets for hailers; when occupied, drivers take the passengers to their destination.
-Taxi drivers can freely choose how they spend their search time over the street network.
-Once they find hailers, drivers will stop searching and pick them up.
+Drivers can freely choose how they spend their search time over the street network.
+Once they find hailers, drivers will stop the search and pick them up.
 (In real life, not all taxi drivers pick up every hailer they meet.
-They may discriminate hailers based on the destination, race, or other factors, due to profitability, security, or end-of-shift concerns.
+For profitability, security, or end-of-shift concerns, they may discriminate against hailers based on the destination, race, or other factors.
 See NYC 311 records for complaints about taxis service denial.)
 Taxi fare rate is set by the city government, which may be metered or has a flat rate, depending on the destination.
 Under flat rate, drivers are best off taking the fastest path.
 Metered rates charge by distance or duration, based on a speed threshold, which are typically set such that drivers have no incentive to drive slow.
 Although drivers do have an incentive to take routes longer than the fastest path, passengers typically are motivated to supervise trip duration.
 In case of driver fraud, detouring is not a common strategy~\cite{Balafoutas2015}.
-Thus, we assume that taxi driver's delivery strategy is to take passengers to their destination via the fastest path, so trip duration between two specific locations only depend on traffic speed.
-We can see that the only strategic element for taxi drivers is how they allocate their search time.
+Thus, we assume that a taxi driver's delivery strategy is to take passengers to their destination via the fastest path, so trip duration between two specific locations only depends on traffic and driving speed.
+We see that, consistent with the discussion in \Cref{sec:introduction}, the only strategic elements for taxi drivers are driving speed and how they allocate their search time.